samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 tags : []
 published : true
 ---

+How are wide-ranging disruptive transformations affected?
+And what are the protagonists behind these transformations like?

-> "Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has." - Margaret Mead
+[//]: #("Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has." - Margaret Mead)

-[//]: # (“The reasonable man adapts himself to the world: the unreasonable man persists in trying to adapt the world to himself.
+[//]: #(“The reasonable man adapts himself to the world: the unreasonable man persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.” - George Bernard Shaw
 Every day, we all encounter things we love and things that need to change.
 The former give us joy.
 The latter fuel our desire to make the world different—ideally better than the way we found it.
 But trying to change deep-seated beliefs and behaviors is daunting.
 Most accept the status quo because effecting real change seems impossible, some fight against it and very few manage to dismantle deep setted beliefs and redefine what the world believes in.
 Recently I got caught up in an argument with one of my friends who accused me of having undergone neuroplasticity and lost the courage to go against the grain.
 With insolence, she said - "I was appreciative of the revolutionary I used to see in you, but alas you seem to have locked your rebellious streak inside some trunk and submerged the trunk in the shallow cruddy sea of social acceptance.
 Congrats, you are almost there to becoming another adult accepting defaults."
 She is a teenager and I can't disapprove her of her infatuation with insurgence.
 A rampant rebellious streak is innate to people her age.